Metropolitan-Council/metc-asim-model/README.md

 1. Create an Anaconda environment: `conda env create -f environment.yml`

-2. Install the correct version of ActivitySim with `pip install activitysim==1.0.2`

-3. Create a data subfolder and copy the input data to it
+2. Create a data subfolder and copy the input data to it

-4. Run ActivitySim with the batch file `runAsim.bat`
+3. Run ActivitySim with the batch file `runAsim.bat`

 (expect this to change as the model is developed)